 In this article

-This increase is attributed to increasingly common mental health issues among young people, back and neck pain likely caused by remote work, and an increase in post-viral fatigue with potential links to long covid.
+This is increasingly attributed to mental health issues among young people, back and neck pain likely caused by remote work, and an increase in post-viral fatigue with potential links to long covid.
 Since the start of the pandemic, over 400,000 more people have left the labour market due to ill health.

 Looking to cut to the chase?
-If you’re looking for a solicitor, just call us on 020 3007 5500, or submit a contact form.
+If you need an employment solicitor, just call us on 020 3007 5500, or submit a contact form.

 Why is long-term sickness an issue?

 Let’s say you are an employer.
 Your expansion plan is ready, and you’re on the cusp of executing it.
-However, you are currently paying several employees who are on away on long-term sickness.
+However, you are currently paying several employees on long-term sick leave.

-On top of their wages, you will also be paying for their replacements and resources to train them.
-This will lead to significant disruptions, both to the workflow and finances, thus draining your business.
+On top of their wages, you’ll have to pay for their replacements, plus the resources to train them.
+This can lead to significant disruptions to workflow and finances, thus draining valuable business resources.

 Talk to us now.
 Save costs further down the line.